-When air is kept tightly inside a home, energy-efficiency increases—but what about indoor air quality?
-In fact, because homes across Metro Milwaukee are now being built to reduce the flow of air through windows and doors, pollutants remain trapped indoors.
+When air is kept tightly inside a home, energy-efficiency increases, but what about indoor air quality?
+In fact, because homes across The Greater Milwaukee are now being built to reduce the flow of air through windows and doors, pollutants remain trapped indoors.
 These contaminants build up and ultimately expose you and your family to a variety of airborne mold spores, bacteria, fungus, mildew, and other microbes.

 How to improve indoor air quality